aradl/wpi-stock-project/README.md

-See [our github page](https://aradl.github.io/wpi-stock-project/) for more information
+See [our github page](https://aradl.github.io/wpi-stock-project/) for more information.